The YOU FIRST Approach to Quality Measurement

 PCO measures have long been in geriatric care.
 Now, they’re proving useful in more populations and places.

-Generous support from The John A. Hartford, SCAN and Gordon and Betty Moore Foundations has allowed NCQA to study PCO measures:
+Generous support from The John A. Hartford Foundation, The SCAN Foundation and Gordon and Betty Moore Foundation has allowed NCQA to study PCO measures:

 • In 30 practices across 17 states.